 The Great Highway features Soloist Kelli O’Hara (Underwritten by Zita Ezpeleta and Kewsong Lee), Soloist Nicholas Phan, Soloist and Director Anthony Roth Costanzo (Underwritten by Friends of Anthony), MasterVoices, Visual Artist Erik Freer.

 There’s A Land with Soloist Theresa McCarthy, Soloist Miles Mykkanen (Underwritten by Stephen A. Novick), dancers Emma Lou DeLaney, Milan Magaña, Justine Rafael, and Katja Stoer, MasterVoices, Director and Choreographer Andrew Palermo.

 There’s A Shout with Soloist Jennifer Holliday, The Gospel Soul Children of New York / Bishop Dr. Derek Roberts, Director, MasterVoices, Visual Art provided by refugee children and adults worldwide, through Artolution / Dr. Max Frieder, Director, Co-Founder and Executive Director Ted Sperling, Videographer Jai Izuagbe.

-Awaiting You with Soloist Mykal Kilgore, Director Ted Sperling, Videographer Vince Trupsin.
+Awaiting You with Soloist Mykal Kilgore, Director Ted Sperling, and Videographer Vince Trupsin.

-Saturn Returns: The Return with Soloist Larry Owens, MasterVoices, Director Trip Cullman, Cinematographer/Editor Sam Cullman.
+Saturn Returns: The Return with Soloist Larry Owens, MasterVoices, Director Trip Cullman, and Cinematographer/Editor Sam Cullman.

 Conductor – Ted Sperling.
 Chuck Wilson, Dan Willis, John Winder: woodwinds, Larry Lunetta: trumpet, Antoine Silverman: violin, Steve Bargonetti: guitar, Douglas Romoff: bass, Norbert Goldberg: percussion, Todd Ellison: piano.